xaindex/machine-translation-system/tools/README.md

-This directory contains additional tools and extensions to OpenNMT.
+This directory contains additional tools and extensions.

 * `apply_embeddings.lua` applies pre-trained word embeddings to a text file and generates a vector file.
 * `average_models.lua` averages all parameters of multiple models.